TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 [^anyhow-usecase]: Handling all error types uniformly is `anyhow`s main usecase.

 [^and-you'l-like-it]: Seriously, it's quite popular.

+[^paredit-rust]: [Rust-analyzer](https://rust-analyzer.github.io/manual.html#extend-selection) and [IntelliJ](https://www.jetbrains.com/help/idea/working-with-source-code.html#editor_code_selection) support semantic extend/shrink selection though, which is an important feature of Paredit.
+The slurp and barf features of Paredit probably don't make a lot of sense in languages without S-expressions anyway.

 [^rust-vs-kotlin]: See [this article](https://ferrous-systems.com/blog/rust-as-productive-as-kotlin/) by Aleksey Kladov for a more thorough comparison between Kotlin and Rust.